muhamed42/Assignment-QS3/Invoices-Testcases.md

 - required not ot put negative sign.

 # TC-08
-## Verify that the user can create a new invoice with valid details with amount cost fields.
+## Verify that the user can't create a new invoice with invalid amount cost fields.
 ### Steps
 - Input negative amount in the payload with cost(01) .
 - Click on 'Try it out', fill in the necessary details, and execute."